MicrosoftDocs/power-platform/power-platform/admin/policies-communications.md

 ## Scheduled system updates

-The Dynamics 365 team regularly performs security updates and minor service updates on a weekly basis.
+The Service teams regularly performs security updates and minor service updates on a weekly basis.
 There are also two major events in April and October that are delivered through the weekly update mechanism, and details can be found in the [Business Applications Release Notes](https://docs.microsoft.com/dynamics365/release-plans/).

 <a name="bkmk_SecurityUpdates"></a>

 ### Security updates
-The Dynamics 365 team regularly performs the following to ensure the security of the system:
+The Service teams regularly performs the following to ensure the security of the system:

 - Scans of the service to identify possible security vulnerabilities
 - Assessments of the service to ensure that key security controls are operating effectively
 - Evaluations of the service to determine exposure to any vulnerabilities identified by the Microsoft Security Response Center (MSRC), which regularly monitors external vulnerability awareness sites

-The Dynamics 365 team identifies and tracks any identified issues, and takes swift action to mitigate risks when necessary.
+The teams identify and track any identified issues, and takes swift action to mitigate risks when necessary.

 **How do I find out about security updates?**

-Because the Dynamics 365 team strives to apply risk mitigations in a way that doesn’t require service downtime, administrators usually don’t see Message Center notifications for security updates.
+Because the Service teams strives to apply risk mitigations in a way that doesn’t require service downtime, administrators usually don’t see Message Center notifications for security updates.
 If a security update does require service impact, it is considered planned maintenance, and will be posted with the estimated impact duration, and the window when the work will occur.

  For more information about security, see [Trust Center](https://www.microsoft.com/TrustCenter/CloudServices/Dynamics365).